Motor Vehicle Policy

 - Employees and students are responsible for the parking of any guest’s vehicles.
 Any infraction by a guest not affiliated with the university may be invoked upon the employee or student the guest is visiting.

-- No parking is permitted within 15 feet of a fire hydrant.
+- Parking is not permitted within 15 feet of a fire hydrant.

-- No parking is permitted in a fire lane as designated by a red curb or signage.
+- Parking is not permitted in a fire lane as designated by a red curb or signage.

-- No parking is permitted within 30 feet of an approaching stop sign.
+- Parking is not permitted within 30 feet of an approaching stop sign.

-- There will be no storage of vehicles, trailers, campers, boats, etc. Resident student vehicles must be removed when the student is not living in residence at the University.
+- There will be no storage of vehicles, trailers, campers, boats, etc. Residential student vehicles must be removed when the student is not living in residence at the University.

 Parking – Kirkland Campus

-- Reserved parking spaces are designated for Faculty, Visitors and Staff use and are not for student use.
+- Reserved parking spaces are designated for University employees and visitors, and are not for student use.

 - Visitor parking spaces are reserved for those visiting the campus and not for use by students or employees.

-- Student Apartments – blue + green permit
+- Student Apartments – blue and green permit

-- FIRs Apartments – blue + yellow or black + yellow permit
+- FIRs Apartments – blue and yellow or black and yellow permits

 - Northwest University employees or students will not park on the nearby City of Kirkland neighborhood streets.
 Specifically, parking is prohibited on: